If you are a Software-as-A-Service company, no matter what industry you are in, there is a good chance you have an affiliate program.

 I would test this with a small level of prospects (going all the way through the steps) and see response rates.

 If you are seeing open rates on them but no response – run variants on the steps to see where you can improve.
+You might even add new elements such as a digital pitch or presentation and see if that has some positive effects.

 So let’s say you get a few responses, and out of those responses you get some interest to join your affiliate program.